 digits function.
 Here’s how it looked before:

 total.
-Let’s apply
+Let’s call

 Now when we add a binary number with leading zeros, we get a correct result.

-rippleCarryAdder function behaves as expected using tests.
+rippleCarryAdder behaves as expected using unit tests.